1. Our approach

 - Post: Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF, UK.

 16.3 We may update this Privacy notice at any time by publishing an updated version here.
-So that you know when we make changes to this Privacy statement, we will amend the revision date at the top of this page.
+So that you know when we make changes to this Privacy notice, we will amend the revision date at the top of this page.
 The new modified or amended Privacy notice will apply from that revision date.
 Therefore, we encourage you to review this Privacy notice periodically to be informed about how we are protecting your information.